queenofdowntime/shell-tutorial/osx_and_linux/exercises/leap_year.md

 #### Pop Quiz:

-What will the following return:
+What will the following return?

+NB: you won't actually be able to run these on the command line, they are just a logical exercise.

 ```
 !true && true